omsf/alchemistry/about/sponsorship/index.md

 </script>
 <noscript>alchemistry [at] omsf [dot] io</noscript> There are different sponsorship levels available as shown in the table below.

+You can also choose to sponsor the workshop using the given link.

 <style>
 table {
   border-collapse: collapse;